NETWAYS/ansible-collection-elasticstack/docs/pipelines.md

 **You have to make sure the code is available or Logstash will constantly log errors!**

 This will create the directories and integrate all `*.conf` files within via `pipelines.yml`.

+**If you add a source later, the role will delete the directory and recreate it with it's own code.
+So make sure you have a backup!"